Neural Clustering Processes: Generative Mixture Models

 Here $\alpha_1, \alpha_2$ are hyperparameters.
 The number of clusters~$K$ is a random variable, indicating the number of distinct values among the sampled $c_i$'s, and~$\mu_k$ denotes a parameter vector controlling the distribution of the $k$-th cluster (e.g., $\mu_k$ could include both the mean and covariance of a Gaussian mixture component).
 We assume that the priors $p(c_{1:N}|\alpha_1)$ and $p(\mu_{1:K}|\alpha_2)$ are exchangeable, \eqan \nn p(c_{1}, \ldots, c_N|\alpha_1) = p(c_{\sigma_1},\ldots, c_{\sigma_N}|\alpha_1)\,, \enan where $\{ \sigma_i \}$ is an arbitrary permutation of the indices, and similarly for $p(\mu_{1:K}|\alpha_2)$.
-Examples of this setting include Mixtures of Finite Mixtures~\cite{miller2018mixture} and many Bayesian nonparametric models, such as Dirichlet process mixture models (DPMM); see~\cite{npb_review} for a recent overview.

-Given $N$ data points $\mathbf{ x} = \{x_i\}$, we are interested in iid sampling the $c_i$'s, using a decomposition \eqan p(c_{1:N}|\mathbf{x}) = p(c_1| \mathbf{ x} ) p(c_2|c_1,\mathbf{ x} ) \ldots p(c_N|c_{1:N-1}, \mathbf{ x}). \enan Note that $p(c_1=1| \mathbf{ x} )=1$, since the first data point is always assigned to the first cluster.
-While we might also be interested in the hidden variables $\mu_k$, the reason to focus on the discrete variables $c_i$'s is that given samples from them, it is generally relatively easy to obtain posterior samples from $p(\alpha_1|c_{1:N})$ and $p(\mu_k, \alpha_2|\x, c_{1:N})$.
+Our interest in this work is in cases where $K$ can take any value $K \leq N$, such as the Chinese Restaurant Process~(CRP) or its Pitman-Yor generalization~ {(see~\citet{npbreview} for a review).} Of course, our methods will also work for models with $K<B$ with fixed $B$, such as Mixtures of Finite Mixtures~\citep{miller2018mixture}.